Interstate Commission on the Potomac River Basin

 Drought of 1966

 In 1963, the U.S. Army Corps of Engineers conducted a comprehensive study of the Potomac River basin in order to identify solutions to the anticipated shortfall in meeting projected demand.
 The proposed construction of 16 large multi-purpose reservoirs in the Potomac basin met unexpected difficulty with public acceptance, and authorization and appropriation of construction funds.
 In the drought of 1966, flow in the Potomac was lower than the projected future demand; unrestricted water use would cause the river to go dry.
 Increasing population and droughts in the 1960s and 1970s added to the motivation to develop new resources.
-Of the 16 projects proposed, only Jennings Randolph Lake was constructed.
+Only Jennings Randolph Lake was constructed of the 16 proposed projects.
 Jennings Randolph was originally called Bloomington Lake, and was completed in 1981.

-In addition to the proposed multipurpose reservoirs, other structural solutions were examined.
+Other structural solutions were examined in addition to the proposed multipurpose reservoirs.
 Inter-basin transfers were studied, a pilot estuarine treatment plant was constructed and tested, and an emergency estuarine pumping station was constructed.

 Negotiations in the mid 1970s among the utilities, Maryland, and Virginia, took several years as the Corps of Engineers sought a drought allocation scheme that would protect the District of Columbia’s access to water and provide for the growing suburbs in Maryland and Virginia.